Bellfalasch/frontend-forum/slides.md

 ## Accessibility Champions

-All Oslo-teams now have champions, one for Front-end and one for UX respectively.
+All Oslo-teams now have champions, one for **Front-end** and one for **UX** respectively.

 We also have these in Denmark and Sweden, while we haven't worked out details for the Polish or Slovakian staff yet.

-Champions are not experts, but the go-to person for each team to focus on a11y and elevate questions in the bi-weekly Accessibility Champions forum.
+Champions are *not experts*, but the go-to person for each team to focus on a11y and elevate questions in the bi-weekly Accessibility Champions forum.
 Here they share experiences and learnings, as well as discuss shared topics and issues.

 ---
 transition: slide-left